Nassarius thachi

 Nassarius thachi is a species of sea snail, a marine gastropod mollusk in the family Nassariidae, which includes the nassa mud snails and dog whelks.
 There is no official common name for this species.

 Description

-The shell is an elongated egg shape with ribbing.
+The shell is an elongated egg shape with ribbing, measuring approximately 25 to 36 mm long on average; however, larger specimens can reach up to 38 mm in length.
 They are usually light brown to grayish brown with two to three darker brown broad spiral bands.
-The inside of the shell is light cream to white and the shell is approxomently 25-36mm long, however larger specimens can reach 38mm.
+The inside of the shell is light cream to white.

 Distribution

 This species occurs in the tropical Western Pacific off China, Taiwan, Vietnam, Indonesia, Fiji.